-Seeing several waxes in the front and some lanolin predicts it’s gonna be a high strength.
-Jay also added healthy oils and butters.
-In fact, every ingredient in there is good for hair and skin.
-The fragrance oils serve the nose.
-He did the same thing with his water based cream pomade.
+Seeing several waxes in the front and some lanolin predicts it’s gonna have some good strength.
+Jay added a few healthy oils and butters.
+In fact, every ingredient in there is good for your hair and skin.

-Sandalwood, cedarwood with base notes of jasmine and violet: sounds like a novelty odor.
-The pomade smells clean and masculine, sort of cologne type.
-Opening the tin, you catch an agreeable aroma, not overly strong and well-balanced.
+Opening the tin, you get a not overly strong and well-balanced aroma.
 I do like it.
-In the hair it’s subtle with subtle and clean whiffs from time to time.
+Once it is in the hair, you’ll notice subtle, clean whiffs from time to time.
 It won’t interfere with your cologne.

-Application: always apply damp if I use petro pomades.
-It softens my waves and makes styling much more comfortable.
-3 average licks in the mop.
+Application: damp hair.
+It softens the waves and makes styling much more comfortable.
+3 average licks in there.

-Scoop-ability: there’s tension on the top layer.
+Scoop-ability: there’s tension on the top layer of the pomade.
 It is softer beneath.
-But for a heavy: no hassle at all: no fingernail or hair dryer required.
+But for a heavy: no hassle at all, no fingernail or hair dryer required.

-Bringing in the hair: a slight innocent tension.
+Bringing in the hair: slight, innocent tension.
 Disperses easily throughout the mane.

 Slicking back: experienced some slight resistance combing with my trusted Denman brush.
-It’s no issue to switch the hair’s direction and making a clean part.
+It’s not an issue to switch the hair’s direction and making a clean part.

 Control: all the hairs stayed down within a few seconds.
-Don’t think of ‘a waxy rough pushing in the desired direction control’ as some heavies do.
+Don’t think of a waxy, rough product pushing the bangs into the desired direction as some heavies do.
 Jay reached a great balance between good strength and comfortable styling.
-My cowlick was pretty easy tamable.
-My sides were well slicked down.
-Pomade does not feel dry at all and therefore no stray hairs but instead: an agreeable slickness.
+My cowlick was pretty easy to tame.
+Sides were slicked down well.
+This pomade does not feel dry at all and therefore no stray hairs but instead of that: an agreeable slickness.
 My waves were gone and the front was nicely and easy to lift.
-My hair looked great without sacrificing hold for comfort.

-4 out of 5 according the tin’s info.
-That’s high for a heavy.
-To me it’s around a medium, a bit less if you compare it to Goon grease from Lockhart’s.
+4 out of 5 according to the tin’s info.
+That’s a high score for a heavy.
+To me it’s around medium, a bit less if you compare it to Goon grease from Lockhart’s.
 The sheen persisted.

 For it is oil based, easy to restyle during the day.
 You can comb through without ripping out hairs and nearly no loss of the great hold.

-For me build up is: adding water and tonic on top, without washing every day.
-What I sensed was a clean and manageable build up.
+For me build up is: adding water and tonic on top, without washing the hair every day.
+What I sensed was a manageable build up.
 Hold was yet great on day 1.
-It was great the next days.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/